LoopringSecondary/docs/docs/ethereum/tradingpairs-supported-by-loopr.md

 # ERC20 Tokens Listed on Loopr and Circulr

-The following trading pairs have been enabled on Loopr and Circulr.
+Loopr and Circulr current displays and supports all trading pairs the official BOOTSTRAP cluster [supports](tradingpairs-supported-by-bootstrap).